amazon-ion/ion-hash/spec.md

     -   SIDs
     -   NOP Padding
     -   NOP Padding in struct fields
--   Implementations may find it beneficial to pre-compute hashes for values that occur frequently, most notably a hash of the text for each SID (as used in symbols, struct fieldnames, and annotations).
-    Pre-computed hashes of the `null` value for each type code, bools (`true`, `false`), etc. may also be beneficial.
 -   If N represents the number of fields in a `struct`, time complexity of the hashing algorithm is governed by the sorting of the hashes of struct fields, O(N log N).
 Memory requirements are similarly